stan-hua/ultraml/README.md

-# ultraml: a simple package for preparing ultrasound data for ML
+# ultraml: a simple package for ultrasound ML data preprocessing

 ## Installation